-After the previous administration took office in March 2013, MFDS was elevated to ministry status.
-They began to fully exercise legislative authorities, from the act to the implementing guidelines.
-MFDS's main role is to protect public health and safety, including the safety of food and livestock products.
-MFDS, with its six regional offices and the National Institute of Food & Drug Safety Evaluation, is responsible for establishing and enforcing the act and its implementing regulations as well as setting standards and specifications for domestic and imported foods to include livestock products (including eggs and dairy products), functional foods, food additives, and food packaging, containers, and equipment.
-MFDS establishes the guidelines for implementing the Hazard Analysis of Critical Control Point (HACCP) program and labeling of food and livestock products.
-In addition, MFDS sets and implements regulations governing safety evaluations of agricultural products that have been enhanced through biotechnology and labeling requirements for both agricultural products and processed food products produced using genetically engineered (GE) ingredients.
+MFDS's role is to protect public health and safety, including the safety of food and livestock products.
+MFDS, with its six regional offices and the National Institute of Food & Drug Safety Evaluation, is responsible for establishing and enforcing food regulations as well as setting standards and specifications for domestic and imported foods to include livestock products (including eggs and dairy products), functional foods, food additives, and food packaging, containers, and equipment.
+MFDS establishes the guidelines for implementing the Hazard Analysis of Critical Control Point (HACCP) programs and labeling of food and livestock products.
+In addition, MFDS sets and implements regulations governing safety evaluations of agricultural products that have been enhanced through biotechnology and labeling requirements for both agricultural products and processed food products using genetically engineered (GE) ingredients.
 Several key MFDS regulations are listed below.